 Natural killer T cells are a mixed group of T cells that share characteristics of both T cells and natural killer cells.
 They can influence other immune cells and control immune responses against substances in the body that trigger an immune response.

-A blood test that counts how many lymphocytes are in a person’s blood is called a B and T cell screen.
-In this test, the levels of the main types of white blood cells in the body are measured.
+Doctors refer to a blood test that counts how many lymphocytes are in the blood as a B and T cell screen.
+This test measures the levels of the main types of white blood cells in the body.

-Lymphocyte count is one part of a larger whole blood test called a complete blood count (CBC).
-A CBC can be requested by doctors if they suspect that a disease or infection is present.
+Lymphocyte count is one part of a complete blood count (CBC), which is a larger whole blood test.
+Doctors may request a CBC if they suspect that a disease or infection is present.

-A sample of the bone marrow can also be used instead of blood in some cases.
+The test can also use a sample of the bone marrow instead of blood in some cases.

 The B and T cell screen will give an estimate of the amount of T and B cells in the blood.

 Results can indicate a normal cell count or an abnormal cell count, the latter pointing to the possible presence of a disease.
 In this case, the doctor will likely ask for other tests to confirm a diagnosis.